 On March 15th, 2013 Almaden filed the independent report describing this resource and preliminary metallurgy on SEDAR, EDGAR and Almaden's website.
-The report is authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd. and Dr. Andrew Bamber, P.Eng. of MineSense Ltd. all of whom act as independent consultants to the Company, are Qualified Persons as defined by National Instrument 43-101 ("NI 43-101").
-The metallurgical testing work was conducted by Blue Coast Group, Parkesville, British Columbia, The metallurgical testing results were reviewed by independent metallurgical engineer Dr. Andrew Bamber, P.Eng. who authored the above summary of the metallurgical test work.
+The report is authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd. and Dr. Andrew Bamber, P.Eng. of MineSense Ltd. all of whom act as independent consultants to the Company, are Qualified Persons as defined by NI 43-101.
+The metallurgical testing work was conducted by Blue Coast Group, Parkesville, British Columbia.
+The metallurgical testing results were reviewed by independent metallurgical engineer Dr. Andrew Bamber, P.Eng. who authored the above summary of the metallurgical test work.
 The analyses used in the preparation of the resource statement were carried out at ALS Chemex Laboratories of North Vancouver using industry standard analytical techniques.
 For gold, samples are first analysed by fire assay and atomic absorption spectroscopy ("AAS").
-Samples that return values greater than 10 g/t gold using this technique are then re-analysed by fire assay but with a gravimetric finish.
+Samples that return values greater than 10 g/t gold using this technique are then reanalysed by fire assay but with a gravimetric finish.
 Silver is first analysed by Inductively Coupled Plasma - Atomic Emission Spectroscopy ("ICP-AES").
 Samples that return values greater than 100 g/t silver by ICP-AES are then re analysed by HF-HNO3-HCLO4 digestion with HCL leach and ICP-AES finish.
 Of these samples those that return silver values greater than 1,500 g/t are further analysed by fire assay with a gravimetric finish.
-Blanks, field duplicates and certified standards were inserted into the sample stream as part of Almaden's quality assurance and control program which complies with National Instrument 43-101 requirements.
+Blanks, field duplicates and certified standards were inserted into the sample stream as part of Almaden's quality assurance and control program which complies with NI 43-101 requirements.
 In addition to the in-house QAQC measures employed by Almaden, Kris Raffle, P.Geo. completed an independent review of Almaden's drill hole and QAQC databases.
 The review included an audit approximately 10% of drill core analyses used in the mineral resource estimate.
 A total of 6,826 database gold and silver analyses were verified against original analytical certificates.
 Similarly, 10% of the original drill collar coordinates and downhole orientation survey files were checked against those recorded in the database; and select drill sites were verified in the field by Kris Raffle, P.Geo.
 The QAQC audit included independent review of blank, field duplicate and certified standard analyses.
 All QAQC values falling outside the limits of expected variability were flagged and followed through to ensure completion of appropriate reanalyses.
 No discrepancies were noted within the drill hole database, and all QAQC failures were dealt with handled with appropriate reanalyses.
 The mineral resource estimate referenced in the January 31st press release and March 15th Technical Report was prepared in November-December 2012 by Gary Giroux, P.Eng., an independent Qualified Person as defined by NI 43-101.

-During the three months ended December 31, 2012, the Company incurred \$1,548,435 of exploration costs, primarily on drilling and assaying compared to \$1,004,970 during the same period in 2011.
-During the year ended December 31, 2012, the Company incurred \$6,318,731 of exploration costs, primarily on drilling and assaying compared to \$4,630,341 during the year ended December 31, 2011.
+During the three months ended March 31, 2013, the Company incurred \$1,301,133 of exploration costs, primarily on drilling and assaying compared to \$1,636,694 during the same period in 2012.